ghazi221b/CS-100-Computational-Programming/README.md

 # CS-100-Computational-Programming
-Done as Freshmen for course CS-100
+Done as Freshmen for course CS-100 \n
 Uses basic C++ to create a visually stimulating, fully interactable version of the famous "2048 game" with all the basic functionalities like undo, restart and a simple Highscore tracker which updates every time the game is played.